ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

     <div class="important">

-    For RHV 4.2, the PostgreSQL database is delivered as a software collection in version 9.5 and must be enabled first.
+    For RHV 4.2 and 4.3, the PostgreSQL database is delivered as a software collection in version 9.5 and must be enabled first.
 Therefore, to run the following psql commands, you need to enable the *rh-postgresql95* collection and load into the current shell prompt by using the source command:

     $ source /opt/rh/rh-postgresql95/enable